-You will receive links to all the sessions at one time, to complete at your convenience.
-Sessions will include:
+You will receive links to all six sessions at one time, to complete at your convenience.
+Each session will include:

-- A 12 -18 minute video segment of an interview with Br.
+- A 12 -18 minute video segment of an interview and conversation with Br.
 David Steindl-Rast and Lynne Twist

-- A full transcript of the weekly video segment
+- A full transcript of the video segment

 - Links to resources which support each course session, i.e. articles, videos, and poems connecting to the theme of the week